rightscale-cookbooks/rs-application_php/README.md

 Based on the attributes provided, this recipe will deploy the given application using the application LWRP.

+## `rs-application_php::attach_server`

+Attaches the application server to a load balancer in the same deployment serving its application.
+This recipe calls the [remote_recipe][remote_recipe resource] resource to send the attach request to a remote load balancer in the same deployment matching specific load balancer tags.

+Override the `node['rs-application_php']['remote_attach_recipe']` attribute to specify the recipe to run by the remote load balancer server to attach the application server.
+Example: `rs-haproxy::default`.

+## `rs-application_php::detach_server`

+Detaches the application server from a load balancer in the same deployment serving its application.
+This recipe calls the [remote_recipe][remote_recipe resource] resource to send the detach request to a remote load balancer in the same deployment matching specific load balancer tags.

+Override the `node['rs-application_php']['remote_detach_recipe']` attribute to specify the recipe to run by the remote load balancer server to detach the application server.
+Example: `rs-haproxy::default`.

 # Author

 Author:: RightScale, Inc. (<support@rightscale.com>)